Antimicrobial Agents and Chemotherapy

 Ebola virus can cause severe hemorrhagic disease with high fatality rates.
 Currently, no specific therapeutic agent or vaccine has been approved for treatment and prevention of Ebola virus infection of humans.
 Although the number of Ebola cases has fallen in the last few weeks, multiple outbreaks of Ebola virus infection and the likelihood of future exposure highlight the need for development and rapid evaluation of pre- and postexposure treatments.
 Here, we briefly review the existing and future options for anti-Ebola therapy, based on the data coming from rare clinical reports, studies on animals, and results from in vitro models.
 We also project the mechanistic hypotheses of several potential drugs against Ebola virus, including small-molecule-based drugs, which are under development and being tested in animal models or in vitro using various cell types.
 Our paper discusses strategies toward identifying and testing anti-Ebola virus properties of known and medically approved drugs, especially those that can limit the pathological inflammatory response in Ebola patients and thereby provide protection from mortality.
 We un- derline the importance of developing combinational therapy for better treatment outcomes for Ebola patients.

 Haque, Azizul; Hober, Didier; and Blondiaux, Joel, "Addressing Therapeutic Options for Ebola Virus Infection in Current and Future Outbreaks" (2015).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 465.